Mortgage Q&A: “How to get a mortgage with a low credit score.”

 Meanwhile, credit scores of 660 and up are typically required for all other conventional mortgage loans.

 In any case, it’s recommended that you enlist a mortgage broker, one who can shop your (more difficult) loan scenario around with multiple banks and lenders to secure financing.

 You can visit your local bank as well, but chances of getting approved with a low credit score are probably pretty slim.
 And having to call bank after bank can be time consuming and frustrating to say the least.

 Do you want a mortgage if your credit score is low?

 You may be better off having someone else with excellent credit take out the loan instead, such as a spouse or parent.
 Or it may be in your best interest to wait until your credit score has improved before applying for a mortgage.

-Things like income, assets, and employment history can also make or break you, regardless of whether you have perfect credit.
+Things like income, assets, and employment history can also make or break you, regardless of whether you have perfect credit or not.